Men are from Mars, women are crazy. Defined: cra·zy (krāzē)- Affected with madness; insane.

 Here are some of my best tips for teaching women:

 - If you are doing remedial training with women, do it individually or in a group of women shooters.
 Women are collaborative, not competitive.
 Watch a group of women shooting together and you’ll often see them cheer each other on loudly, and a lot.
-Watch a group of men shooting together and you’ll often see that they like to rib each other at times.
+Watch a group of men shooting together and you’ll often see that they like to rib each other.
 Don’t kid women shooters!
 They won’t take it the way you would.

 - In addition to being female, women are also adults.
 This means they have adult learning styles and needs.
 They will prefer hands-on approaches to lecture.
 Make your class as active as possible.
 Adults want to have an opportunity to ask lots of questions.
 They learn by processing information into their experiences and by projecting information into possible future activities.